 - For slaw, mix ingredients together in a large bowl and refrigerate until ready for use.

-- For chili, brown ground beef in a skillet over medium heat, then add chili seasoning, onion and ketchup.
-Simmer for 10 minutes until meat is tender.
+- For chili, brown ground beef in a skillet (ad) over medium heat, then add chili seasoning, water, onion and ketchup.
+Simmer for 10 minutes until meat is tender and chili is thickened.

-- For burgers, pat ground chuck into patties and sprinkle with steak seasoning.
-Fry in skillet over medium heat until cooked throughout.
+- For burgers, pat ground chuck into 4 equal (thin) patties and sprinkle with steak seasoning.
+Fry in (ad) over medium heat until cooked throughout.
 Top with cheddar cheese until it melts.

 - To assemble burgers, spread yellow mustard on inside of buns.
 Place hamburger patty on bottom bun.
 Top with chili, then add slaw and onions.
 Close with top bun.

-- Insert a steak knife into top bun to hold burger together.
+- Insert a steak knife (ad) into top bun to hold burger together.